-This timing represents a shift from that set out in the Stage 1 LUIIP, in response to feedback to the public exhibition, create early employment opportunities and better coordinate infrastructure planning.
+This Plan responds to feedback from public exhibition, creates early employment opportunities and helps to coordinate infrastructure planning.

 Detailed precinct planning will aim to stage and sequence development within and between precincts to optimise infrastructure provision.
 This will be informed by the Place-based Infrastructure Compact for the Aerotropolis.